 FOR A LIMITED TIME, AUDIO TOURS ARE FREE WITH YOUR ADMISSION PURCHASE.

 Get insights on the design and history of the gardens by taking an audio tour during your visit.
-You can now stream the audio tour on your own personal phone or mobile device.

 Check back as we add more fun and safe activities that you can engage in during your visit to Vizcaya’s gardens.